Programme Leader / Senior Lecturer in Business and Management

 Among others, Nick aims to research, learn and teach about the diverse, complex and challenging interdisciplinarity of studying, representing and presenting unique transformative place and service related ecologies; in order to manage and develop responsibly and sustainably.
 Nick’s Transformative Service Research (TSR) is focused on the complex perceptions, systems, processes, services, business, marketing, management and sustainable development of Place(s); with the ultimate aims of understanding and making places and services better together.

-‘Place Management & Development of Botanic Gardens & Arboreta’ and ‘#WeAre…? – An Exploratory Study of People & Place in West Lancs & the Liverpool City Region’, are current Transformative Service Research (TSR) projects Nick is developing with partners.
+‘Place Management & Development of Botanic Gardens & Arboreta’, ‘Improving the Ethnic Diversity of Visitors to England’s National Landscapes’, and ‘#WeAre…? – An Exploratory Study of People & Place in West Lancs & the Liverpool City Region’, are current international, national and local/regional Transformative Service Research (TSR) projects Nick is developing with partners.
 Such important TSR focuses on perceptions, wellbeing and sustainable development, progressing his research from his first degree dissertation (Sustainable Urban Neighbourhoods: A case study of business community perceptions in Hulme, Manchester, England, UK) through to his Masters dissertation (An evaluative case study of Foundation Degree provision from the perspectives of participants in a Further Education Institution in England, UK).
 Nick has a background in horticulture, the voluntary sector, ecosystem management, heritage, conservation, tourism, education, social enterprise, and place making, management and development.

 Nick’s first peer reviewed publication is “The View, Brew & Loo: Perceptions of Botanic Gardens?”